moehriegitt/vastringify/README.md

   Printing with `~hhc` works as expected (but `~zc` does not, because, `\xfe` is an `int`).
 Printing `(char)'\xfe'` also works, but is more ugly in my opinion (I do not like casts much).

+- Compiling `printf` with any modern compiler gives you compile time warnings about the argument type vs. format string consistency.
+If these warnings are gone, there are usually no typing problems left for the target architecture (but compiling for other architectures may still have warnings and produce crashing code).

+  For this library, no such warnings are be issued, because the argument passing is type safe and you cannot crash it with a wrong format specifier.
+However, if the argument count and format specifier count do not match, then the output is likely wrong, and the function will have undesirable behaviour.
+There is no compile time warning for this.

 - gcc 6: The library itself uses relatively little stack.
 But gcc (and also clang 3.8) accumulates the temporary stack objects in each